Dataport/possible-x-piveau-ui/MIGRATION_GUIDE_v4.md

 The `Vue` object is no longer available in Vue 3.
 This is a list of known usages in our UI that needs to be replaced.

-> _Note: There may be more usages in your project, use the search function to search for `Vue.` !_

 <details><summary>Open</summary>
 <br>